SmitaRath/Appointment-Booking/README.md

 http://localhost:4000/

 -->
-Request body should be in the below format
+Request body should be in the below format.
 In the postman, under Body tag select raw and JSON format and please remove the comments from the request before running the application

 ![image](https://user-images.githubusercontent.com/72769273/140690001-61784a9f-8183-4a66-847b-dcfaff1afb55.png)